TerryOtt/backblaze-drive-stats-trino-iceberg/README.md

   * Usually 10-15 seconds
 * Ctrl-C

-## Register the Backblaze Drive Stats Iceberg Table With Local Trino Server
+## Register the Backblaze Drive Stats Iceberg Table With Trino

 Make the Backblaze drive statistics data that's hosted in Backblaze B2 in an Apache Iceberg table available to the local Trino server for querying.